kinverarity1/lasio/docs/source/writing.rst

     + 1 character for the decimal
     + 4 digits for the number to the left of the decimal

-        - if there are less that 4 digits, the field is padded with blank spaces
+        - if there are less than 4 digits, the field is padded with blank spaces
         - if there are more than 4 digits, the field is expanded to include all the digits

 - lhs_spacer defaults to 1 space.
 So the data is indented by one space.